MathiasPechinger/studister/readme.md

 This project is able to read and write nfc tags from campus cards using a android device and a chrome browser.
 It is initially developed to learn about fireBase database and including this with JavaScript.

-The outcome shows a system which is able to assign data tp the campus card of a user to a database.
+The outcome shows a system which is able to assign data to the campus card of a user to a database.